-The following address some of the more commonly asked questions about the LSA Collegiate Fellows program.
+The following addresses some of the more commonly asked questions about the LSA Collegiate Fellows Program.
 If you have a question about the program that is not adequately answered by the FAQs, please email your inquiry to firstname.lastname@example.org.

 Do I have to be a member of an underrepresented group to apply for this fellowship?